AldoCanfora/Repository-for-the-Software-and-Computing-for-Applied-Physics-Project/README.md

 sometimes called a tick.
 The rules continue to be applied repeatedly to create further generations.

+### Emergent forms
+As is a property of complex systems, the operation of these rules produces emergent new forms, with properties that are not predictable from the initial conditions.
+These new forms and properties do not involve changes in initial conditions, since the counters are unchanged, but in the emergent forms, the configurations that emerge, and their properties.

 Conway identifies three distinctive emergent forms.
 - “Still life”
 - “Blinker”